July 12, 2020

 Unfortunately, the online world is an echo chamber for this idiocy.
 And so folks like myself who argue for the time-honored status quo are instantly banned from the discussion by Reddit moderators, who seem determined to hide the truth.
 And that's no surprise.
 There are many beneficiaries of America's unique and deadly attitude about plant medicines -- deadly because they cause a Drug War that kills inner-city Americans every day and causes civil war abroad.
 This overseas violence provides a weekend gladiator show for complacent Americans who flock to theaters to see Drug War propaganda films in which intolerant DEA agents travel overseas to torture and murder foreigners.
 Why?
 Because they were selling plants that have been used responsibly by non-western cultures for millennia.

 Drug war beneficiaries include:

-And so truth cries out in the wilderness while America listens to psychiatrists appearing on Oprah under the pay of Big Pharma to remind us all why we must "take our meds."
+And so truth cries out in the wilderness while America listens to psychiatrists appearing on Oprah under the pay of Big Pharma to remind us all that we must "take our meds."

 There's the REAL drug problem in America: that plus the fact that the Drug War has inspired us to deliberately ignore godsend medicines that hold great promise for curing everything that ails us.
 But, no. In Drug War America, scientists cannot be allowed to practice their trade as usual, lest they thereby debunk the superstitions of the Drug Warrior, according to which criminalized plant medicines must be seen as nothing else but evil.